brickcap/openresty_examples/book.md

 ```

-Simillarly it's conter-part `ngx.req.set_header` is used to set a req header for outgoing requests
+Simillarly it's counter-part `ngx.req.set_header` is used to set a req header for outgoing requests

 ```
 ngx.req.set_header("Content-type","application/json")